 The Global Network for Women's and Children's Health Research supports and conducts clinical trials in resource-limited countries by pairing foreign and U.S. investigators, with the goal of evaluating low-cost, sustainable interventions to improve maternal and child health and simultaneously building local research capacity and infrastructure.
 These activities are designed to facilitate independent continuation of local research activities that will ultimately lead to improved healthcare systems and personal health.

 The Global Network began in 2001 as a public-private partnership between NICHD and the Bill & Melinda Gates Foundation.
 NICHD provides scientific oversight of the Global Network and all its activities through its Pregnancy and Perinatology Branch.

-The network currently includes a data coordinating center (DCC) and several multidisciplinary research units around the world, each comprising a partnership between a research institution in a developing nation and one in the United States.
-The network, which was re-competed in 2013, currently includes dyads of investigators in the United States paired with senior foreign investigators in India, Pakistan, Guatemala, Zambia, Kenya, and the Democratic Republic of Congo.
+The network includes a Data Coordinating Center (DCC) and several multidisciplinary research units around the world, each comprising a partnership between a research institution in a developing nation and one in the United States.
+The DCC-maintained website lists the current Global Network locations , including the U.S. principal investigator (PI), the foreign PI, and their institutions.

 The National Institute of Dental and Craniofacial Research, National Center for Complementary and Integrative Health, Fogarty International Center, National Cancer Institute, and others—in addition to the Bill & Melinda Gates Foundation—have supported projects or parts of projects conducted by the network.

-This effort builds partnerships with national, international, and nonprofit organizations, such as the World Health Organization (WHO), the U.S. Agency for International Development, and the American Academy of Pediatrics.
+This effort also helps build partnerships with national, international, and nonprofit organizations, such as the World Health Organization, the U.S. Agency for International Development, and the American Academy of Pediatrics.